ramon-cortes/eye/README.md

 Since I have not done anything **extra** or special to this particular exercise I plan on doing a cross-eye effect.
 When the cursor is moved between the two eyes.
 I hope to get the time before submitting my *GitHub Pages Portfolio Assignment*

 ### License information
 Most code obtained from MIT.
-Minor adjustments and additions by Ramon C